 Where: 47-51 Great Suffolk Street, SE1 0BS

 Why: At fine-dining restaurant Xier, you can expect a menu that will help you ring in the New Year with a bang.
-The 10-course tasting menu on the night includes a glass of Ruinart Champagne on arrival, which will be followed by expertly prepared dishes including the likes of Orkney scallop crudo with Beluga caviar and gold and truffle dashi.
+The 10-course tasting menu can be accompanied by wines or cocktails, which will be followed by expertly prepared dishes including the likes of Orkney scallop crudo with Beluga caviar and gold and truffle dashi.
 To finish, there will be a selection of Swedish cheeses, followed by a trio of tempting desserts.

 Where: 13-14 Thayer Street, W1U 3JR